Franc1sco/Franug-Knifes/README.md

 # NEW NOTICE!
-New private version 2.X
+New private version 3.X

 The new private version have:

+-Fix console spam errors.

 -Flag support for each knife.